 Bonding

 The bond amount is based on the estimated costs for closure.
 These costs are to be included in the closure plan.
 The cost estimates must be updated for any change made at the facility which may affect the costs of closure.
 Costs must also be recalculated annually to account for inflation.
 Additional bonding must be furnished by the permittee when the costs of closure change.
 The bonding documentation is to be submitted when the applicant has developed the closure plan and associated closure cost estimates.
 The bond is based upon estimates for the operation of control equipment, maintenance, and monitoring of the facility after all treatment/disposal activities have been completed.
 Again, as soon as the applicant develops costs for the post-closure bond, they should be submitted to the Siting Team.
-The bonding and financial assurance requirements can be found at 25 Pa.
-Code Chapter 264a, Subchapter H and 40 CFR Part 264, Subpart H.
+The bonding and financial assurance requirements can be found at Chapter 264a, Subchapter H and 40 CFR Part 264, Subpart H.

 The bond calculations will then be reviewed by the Siting Team.
-If the calculations comply with the requirement of 25 Pa.
-Code § 264a and 40 CFR 264.142 and 264.144, they will be approved.
+If the calculations comply with the requirement of Chapter 264a and 40 CFR 264.142 and 264.144, they will be approved.
 Where the Team disagrees with the cost estimates, modifications will be requested.

 Applicants are encouraged to discuss the bonding costs with the Siting Team early in the permitting process so that the applicant understands all the technical elements of closure and the post-closure plan.
 This discussion should ensure that cost estimates are accurate, and submittal of the bond is timely to the permitting process.